Written by Chloe Nicosia

 When compared to other drugs, marijuana often seems less dangerous, but it can have half adverse negative health effects.
 People use marijuana by smoking it in pipes or rolled in papers, inhaling it via a vaporizer, or mixing it into food and eating or drinking it; the effects of cannabis in each method differ.
 Smoking marijuana results in THC entering the bloodstream swiftly, where it moves throughout the body.
-When smoked, the effects of cannabis, also known as marijuana, can cause many of the same health problems associated with smoking cigarettes, such as mouth, throat, and lung damage, although future research is still required.
+When smoked, the effects of cannabis, also known as marijuana, can cause many of the same health consequences associated with smoking cigarettes, such as mouth, throat, and lung damage, although future research is still required.
 WhiteSands addiction treatment center and their roster of treatment centers are proud to help anyone struggling with addiction in our drug rehab Tampa location.
 Treatment programs can help those who are struggling with cannabis use disorder (CUD).
 When ingesting marijuana, the effects of THC on marijuana users are slower than when smoking it.
 In the short term, the high from marijuana results in changes to your perception and sense of time, mood changes, impaired coordination, memory lapses, and problems with cognitive processes.
 Marijuana effects are not always consistent, however.
 Sometimes, the high feels happy and euphoric, but other times, it may lead a user to feel frightened and paranoid.
 The effects of cannabis and its health consequences of it still require future research to know exactly the effects.
 Over the long term, researchers are speculating that marijuana impairs cognitive function and memory, interfering with the way the brain carries out these processes.
 These negative impacts may even be permanent with the regular use of marijuana.
 Repeated marijuana use can also lead to addiction in much the same way that people become addicted to alcohol and other drugs.